 - Fit: tall-scale design recommended for roughly 5'10" to 6'2".

-- Upholstery: i-Northwest leather-look fabric with iClean stain resistance.
+- Tested upholstery: i-Northwest leather-look fabric with iClean stain resistance; other covers are available.

 - Warranty: limited lifetime warranty.